 Through the cooperation of the Christian Church (Disciples of Christ), TCU is able to offer assistance to regional officers of the Christian Youth Fellowship.
 These awards will be in an amount not to exceed one-half of tuition for up to 18 hours per semester and are renewable for up to eight semesters.
 Minimum renewal requirements are a 2.5 TCU cumulative GPA and successful completion of 24 hours during the academic year.

-Recipients of a Church Vocation Grant must enroll in an undergraduate program leading to a baccalaureate degree from TCU.
+Recipients of a Religious Leadership Grant must enroll in an undergraduate program leading to a baccalaureate degree from TCU.
 They are required to major in religion or church music.

 Prior to May 1 each year, all recipients must re-certify their commitment to enter a full-time church vocation and present evidence of their progress toward that goal.
 The home congregation, the TCU Scholarship Committee and the Department of Religion reviews the recertification.
 The student must also schedule an interview with the Chair of the Department of Religion or Coordinator of Advisement to re-affirm their goal of entering into congregational ministry and articulate that goal in their renewal essay.
 Award decisions are based on several factors, including academic record, applicant’s essay and letter of recommendation.

-Students must file a CSS profile as an incoming freshman/transfer student in addition to filing a FAFSA each year.
+Students must file a CSS profile as a first-year student or transfer student in addition to filing a FAFSA each year.
 Although financial eligibility is considered, it is not a prerequisite for receiving the award.

 Awards will be in an amount not to exceed one-half tuition for up to 18 hours per semester and are renewable for up to eight semesters.
 Minimum renewal requirements are a 2.5 TCU cumulative GPA and successful completion of at least 24 hours during the academic year.
 Applications must be received by May 1 each year.